 The school requires that your family be able to offer privacy and safety.
 Homestay students expect a room of their own in your home.
 To ensure safety, a John Bapst administrator will arrange with you for a visit to your home.
 When we recruit overseas, we assure families that we can guarantee comfortable homestay accommodations.

 Finally, all US schools are required to do a background check on the adults in the host family.
 There is no expense to you.

 Most of the benefits of welcoming an international student into your home are intangible.
 Your family becomes a key player in John Bapst’s own friendship force, helping diversify the school and put Maine students in touch with the wider world.

-Homestay families receive a monthly $600 stipend designed largely to offset food and transportation expenses.
-Monday through Friday, lunch will be provided at school.
+Homestay families receive a monthly $800 stipend designed largely to offset food and transportation expenses.

 How to Follow Up

 We’re excited about your interest in the John Bapst Homestay Program.
-To take the next step, please read the Homestay Guide (pdf) and contact Head of School Mel MacKay at firstname.lastname@example.org or 947-0313 ext.
-103 to set up an interview.
+Please read the Homestay Guide, complete the application, and contact Homestay Coordinator Angela Kearns at firstname.lastname@example.org or 947-0313 ext.
+114 to set up an interview.